olga-od-ua/hello_ireland/TESTING.md

 ### External links

-The only external links are the links to social networks in the footer and the urls for images full screen view.
+The only external links are the links to social networks in the footer and the urls for images full-screen view.
 These were all tested with no issues detected.
 All links open in a new window tab.

 ### Internal links